 Six years ago today I took a trip to Tintagel.
 I've shared about the experience many times, which inspired The Scythe Wielder's Secret, and my subsequent writing career.
-Now, six years later, I again stand on a cliff, on the very edge of possibility.
-Will, my agent, now has the first two novels in my new adult series Everdawn Rising, and as of this weekend, is starting to submit to editors and publishers.
-This is the beginning of an exciting new chapter for me.
 To celebrate I'd like to share some photos, and a never-before-released video of the very moment that led to my writing career.

 I was already in an inspiring environment, studying at Oxford.
 Every week, at least once a week I traveled somewhere I'd never been before.
 One of the most amazing experiences was a trip to Tintagel, Cornwall.
 I became stranded there, and the following morning, I struggled against fierce winds to the edge of Barras Nose, the peninsula pictured above.
 I stood on a cliff, at dawn, fighting fierce winds from every direction.
 It was the moment that The Scythe Wielder's Secret was born, as well as its main character who is completely alone, fighting opponents in every direction.

 Tintagel was truly inspiring.
 Here is the original blog post, which has the full story, including getting stranding and discovering some of the origins of King Arthur.
 Yet, the entire four months I spent abroad were equally inspiring.
 This was less than a month after Rachel came to Rome and Oxford with me, and I'd realized that she was the "one".
 And even after my studies, I traveled a bit more in Europe, continuing to feel constantly inspired.